“Our mission is to support cancer care and survivorship for children and adults in Central Oregon”.

 Gary was diagnosed with a cancerous brain tumor in 2003 and in 2005 he founded Tour des Chutes, an annual cycling event that has raised over $1 million.
 Tour des Chutes is proud to say ALL DOLLARS RAISED STAY LOCAL, benefitting Survivorship Programs at St. Charles and the Pediatric Foundation, as well as supporting local programs for integrative care and wellness.

-In 2017, Tour des Chutes attracted nearly 1300 riders of all levels with rides ranging from 7 to 100 miles, and nearly 300 run/walkers for the 5k.
-Tour des Chutes is more than a July cycling event, it is a celebration of life, cancer survivorship and remembrance of those who have passed on from this disease.
+In 2018, Tour des Chutes attracted over 1100 riders of all levels with rides ranging from 7 to 100 miles, and nearly 250 run/walkers for the 5k.
+Tour des Chutes is more than a July cycling/running event, it is a celebration of life, cancer survivorship and remembrance of those who have passed on from this disease.

 “Starting this event allowed me to take my focus away from the cancer and permitted me to be the man who does Tour des Chutes,” says Gary.
 What spurred this idea?
 “I saw how the Breast Cancer Navigator program helped those cancer patients.
 It’s so powerful, and it led me to think, ‘Can Central Oregon have a survivorship program for all cancer patients that is modeled after that concept?’
 The folks at the Cancer Center were behind the idea but funding was an issue.
 So, we put together a plan.”